 Row Source Type | Table / Query |

 Now create the event code that launches the forms and reports.
-In the After Update event of the listbox place this code:
+In

 Private Sub lstPick_AfterUpdate() Select Case Me.lstPick.Column(2) Case "Form": DoCmd.OpenForm Me.lstPick, acNormal Case "Report": DoCmd.OpenReport Me.lstPick, acViewPreview End Select End Sub